deckhouse/virtualization/docs/USER_GUIDE.md

   A VM has just been created, restarted or started after a shutdown and is waiting for the necessary resources (disks, images, ip addresses, etc.) to be ready.
   - Possible problems:
     - Dependent resources are not ready: disks, images, VM classes, secret with initial configuration script, etc.
+    - Namespace or project quotas have been exceeded.
   - Diagnostics: In `.status.conditions` you should pay attention to `*Ready` conditions.
 By them you can determine what is blocking the transition to the next phase, for example, waiting for disks to be ready (BlockDevicesReady) or VM class (VirtualMachineClassReady).

     ```bash